zalandoresearch/SWARM/README.md

                         backtracking horizon
   -bt_alpha BT_ALPHA    backtracking learning rate discount factor -lr LR                learning rate
-  -no_cuda              dont use CUDA even if it is availabe -dry_run              just print out the model name and exit -to_stdout            log all output to stdout instead of modelname/log -run RUN              additinal run id to be appended to the model name,has
+  -no_cuda              dont use CUDA even if it is available -dry_run              just print out the model name and exit -to_stdout            log all output to stdout instead of modelname/log -run RUN              additional run id to be appended to the model name,has
                         no function otherwise
   -resume RESUME        resume model from modelname/best.pkl
 ```